Tour de France 2021: Emerging from the pandemic | DW | 23.06.2021

 "We ride for the spectators, after all, and their encouragement spurs us on.
 We'll see if I have another opportunity like in 2019 on the climb to the Tourmalet, when I signed a copy of my book held out to me by a fan during the race," the Slovakian said.

-The teams have tried to compensate for the shortfalls by canceling training camps and adjusting the salary structure.
+The teams have tried to compensate for the deficit by canceling training camps and adjusting salary structure.

 "The riders capable of winning races are still very much in demand and earn well.
 The good helpers, however, have had to accept cuts," Denk explained.